neloe/mapreduce-mvn/README.md

 ## Prerequisites

-Clone or download this repository
+Clone or download this repository.

 ### Install Maven